 Global Malnutrition Composite Score

 The nutrition quality measures for malnutrition screening, assessment, malnutrition diagnosis and development of a care plan have been combined into a composite measure to score hospitals on their efforts to identify malnutrition and improve care.
-The Global Malnutrition Composite Score Measure (Composite Measure) focuses on adults 65 years and older admitted to inpatient service who receive care appropriate to their level of malnutrition risk/and or malnutrition diagnosis if properly identified.
+The Global Malnutrition Composite Score measure would incentivize screening all older adults for malnutrition risk at hospital admission, assessing those found to be malnourished and at risk for malnutrition, documenting diagnosed malnutrition, and developing a nutrition care plan with implementing intervention and treatment before discharge which then follows patients as they transition to the next point of care setting.
 The Composite Measure, MUC20-0032 is included on the final published Centers for Medicare & Medicaid Services (CMS) 2020 Measures Under Consideration (MUC) List.
 The Academy continues to pursue the adoption of the Composite Measure into the CMS Hospital Inpatient Quality Reporting (HIQR) Program.

 Malnutrition Quality Measures included in QCDRs